Trongate PHP Framework Docs

 Configuration Constants

-If you are building a website that does not have English as the default language, you can define a default validation language in your application configuration:
+If you are building a website that does not have English as the default language, you can define a default application language in your configuration.
+The Language module (which validation uses) checks the constant APP_LANG:

-The framework will use this default language if no language has been explicitly set and no language preference exists in the session.
+The framework will use this default language if no language has been explicitly set via set_language() and no language preference exists in the session or cookies.

 Session Behavior

-• When you call reset_language(), it unsets the session variable
+• When you call reset_language(), it removes the session variable and cookie

-• When validating, the framework checks the session variable for the current language setting
+• When validating, the framework checks the Language module for the current language setting

 Session Security: Since language preference is stored in the user's session, it's safe from tampering.
 However, you should still validate language codes on the server side before using them.